-The name literally translates to ‘five lands’, but it actually refers to the entire area of coastline, including the five villages and the surrounding hillside.
+The name ‘Cinque Terre’ literally translates to ‘five lands’, but the name actually refers to the entire area of coastline, including the five villages and the surrounding hillside.
 It’s a national park and a UNESCO World Heritage Site, and unsurprisingly is becoming increasingly popular among tourists!
-But don’t let that put you off: it remains largely unspoilt, and is completely and utterly beautiful.
+But don’t let that put you off: it remains largely unspoilt, and is breathtakingly beautiful.

 The five villages in the area are:

-The journey takes around two and a half hours, although it can often push up to three when you factor in delays and other hiccups.
-Once you’re there, you can easily move between the villages by train, with an express pass covering all five.
-However, don’t forget that by travelling between each via train, you miss out on the opportunity for that wonderful hike.
+The journey takes around three hours, though it can often push up to three and an half when you factor in delays and other hiccups.
+Once you’re there, you can easily move between the villages by train, with a Cinque Terre day pass covering all five and La Spezia.
+The Cinque Terre pass gives unlimited access to all trains in the area for the day.
+However, by travelling between each via train, you miss out on the opportunity to hike!

-Top Tip: If you are hiking you should certainly come prepared for some moderate exercise – hikes along the rugged coastal path are not for the faint of heart!
+Top Tip: You should certainly come prepared for some moderate exercise – hikes along the Cinque Terre are not for the faint of heart!
 There are no formal restrictions on hiking in the area, but guides will not accept young children or those with mobility issues.